raojun1023/viroprofiler_conda_cfff/README.md

 # ViroProfiler Conda Environment

-ViroProfiler is a comprehensive tool for viral genome analysis.
+we adjust some sittings of viroprofiler  https://github.com/deng-lab/viroprofiler to better run in CFFF ViroProfiler is a comprehensive tool for viral genome analysis.
 This repository contains the Conda environment setup for ViroProfiler, ensuring all dependencies are managed and installed correctly.

 ## Features